afanwang/library-management-system/README.md

 5. Some utility function:
 - Added a Makefile for repeated commands.
 - Addd a dockerfile for the service.

+6. Use Web3 for registration and login.
+I am thinking of using Ethereum or Web3 library for signature verification.
+[Reference](https://www.dock.io/post/web3-authentication)

 | **Module**         | **Feature**               | **Status**    |
 |---------------------|---------------------------|---------------|